Causal Spillover Effects Using Instrumental Variables: Setup

 \section{Setup}

-Consider a random sample of independent and identically distributed households indexed by $g=1,\ldots,G$, each with 2 identically-distributed units, so that each unit $i$ in group $g$ has one peer.
-This setup has a a wide range of applications in which groups consist of couples, roommates, siblings, etc \citep[see e.g.][]{Babcock-etal_2015_JEEA,Fletcher-Marksteiner_2017_AEJ,Foos-DeRooij_2017_AJPS,Sacerdote_2001_QJE}.
+Consider a random sample of independent and identically distributed groups indexed by $g=1,\ldots,G$.
 Spillovers are assumed to occur between units in the same group, but not between units in different groups.

-The goal is to study the effect of a binary treatment on an outcome of interest.
-The treatment can be endogenous in the sense that it is allowed to be arbitrarily correlated with the potential outcomes.
-To address this endogeneity, I will use a binary instrumental variable that can be considered ``as if randomly assigned'', as formalized below.

-In this setting, spillovers can occur at two different stages: treatment take-up and outcomes.
-The first stage occurs when an individual's decision to take up treatment depends on the values of the peers' instrument.
-To fix ideas, consider an encouragement design in which smoking spouses are randomly assigned to a smoking cessation program, as in \citet{Fletcher-Marksteiner_2017_AEJ}.
-In this setting, it is possible that a person that is not assigned to the program decides to attend because her spouse is assigned to do so.
-The second stage in which spillovers can materialize is the outcome stage.
-For example, an individual who did not attend the smoking cessation program can learn about the health risks of smoking through their spouse and decide to quit smoking.

-Individual treatment status of unit $i$ in group $g$ is denoted by $D_{ig}$, taking values $d\in\{0,1\}$.
-For each unit $i$, $D_{jg}$ with $j\ne i$ is the treatment indicator corresponding to unit $i$'s peer.
-For a given realization of the treatment status $(D_{ig},D_{jg})=(d,d')$, the potential outcome for unit $i$ in group $g$ is a random variable denoted by $Y_{ig}(d,d')$.
-In this setting, we say there are spillover effects on unit $i$'s outcome when $Y_{ig}(d,1)-Y_{ig}(d,0)\ne 0$ for some $d=0,1$.
-The observed outcome for unit $i$ in group $g$ is the value of the potential outcome under the observed treatment realization, given by $Y_{ig}=Y_{ig}(D_{ig},D_{jg})$.
-The observed outcome can be written as:
+I start by considering the case in which each group consists of two identically-distributed units, so that each unit $i$ in group $g$ has one peer.
+This setup has a a wide range of applications in which groups consist, for example, of roommates in college dormitories \citep{Sacerdote_2001_QJE,Babcock-etal_2015_JEEA,Garlick_2018_AEJ}, spouses \citep{Fletcher-Marksteiner_2017_AEJ,Foos-DeRooij_2017_AJPS}, siblings \citep{Barrera-Osorio-etal_2011_AEJ}, etc. Section \ref{sec:extensions} generalizes this setup to the case of multiple units per group \citep[see][for an example]{Sacarny-etal_2018_JAMA}.